Donald Trump Blasted As ‘Transparently Racist’ After He Repeats ‘Fox And Friends’ Line On Immigrant Invasion

-Donald Trump was blasted on Sunday after he took to Twitter to repeat an argument used just hours before on Fox and Friends about an alleged invasion of immigrants from Latin America.
+Donald Trump was blasted on Sunday after he took to Twitter to repeat an argument used just hours before on Fox and Friends, about an alleged invasion of immigrants from Latin America.

-Trump made the tweet as part of his continued pressure for money to build a border wall.
+Trump made the tweet as part of his continued pressure for funding to build a border wall.
 The president has blasted what he referred to as open borders, an idea falsely attributed to Democrats and repeated across a number of right-wing media outlets.
 That line was the focus of a segment of Fox and Friends on Sunday morning that the president apparently took a liking to, as he went on Twitter within hours to repeat the message.

 “Gallup Poll: ‘Open Borders will potentially attract 42 million Latin Americans.’
 This would be a disaster for the U.S. We need the Wall now!”
 Trump tweeted.

-As many pointed out, the Gallup poll asked a hypothetical question of Latin American resident, asking if they would like to immigrate and, if so, where they would be headed.
-A total of 27 percent said that they would move if they could, and of that group 35 percent said they would move to the United States.
+As many pointed out, the Gallup poll asked a hypothetical question of Latin American residents, asking if they would like to immigrate, and if so, where they would be headed.
+A total of 27 percent said that they would move if they could, and of that group, 35 percent said they would move to the United States.

-The poll noted that the numbers brought some bigger questions about how America might plan for immigration and what message it would send to potential immigrants.
+The poll noted that the numbers brought some bigger questions about how America might plan for immigration, and what message it would send to potential immigrants.

 “Most U.S. citizens like me just want to know the plan,” the report noted.
 “What is the 10-year plan?
 How many, exactly whom and what skills will they bring?
 What do we want?
 Answer these questions, and the current discussion can be resolved.”